Will AI Replace Tax Revenue Agents? Enforcement Gets Smarter

 The 2028 Outlook

-AI exposure is projected to reach approximately 77% by 2028, with automation risk at 68/100.
+AI exposure is projected to reach approximately 77% by 2028, with automation risk at 68%.
 Routine examination and correspondence audits will be heavily automated, while complex examinations, criminal investigations, and taxpayer representation will remain human-led.
 Tax agencies will likely need fewer agents but will demand more specialized expertise.
+[Estimate] Some industry observers expect the IRS to redirect retirement-driven attrition toward higher-skill examination roles rather than replacing departing entry-level examiners one-for-one, which would shift the workforce composition toward specialists in international tax, partnership taxation, digital assets, and complex audit work.

 Career Advice for Tax Revenue Agents